 Have you had an instructor comment that your essay has excellent content, but your writing is weakened by too many serious grammar errors?
-In this workshop, we will review some of the most common grammar and punctuation errors in student writing, including run-ons, comma splices, fragments, subject-verb and pronoun-antecedent agreement issues, and punctuation misuse.
+In this workshop, we will review some of the most common grammar and punctuation errors in student writing, including run-ons, comma splices, and general punctuation misuse.

 Essay Prompts and Time Management